Ambulance Driver Certificate

 - Be at least 18 years of age.

-- Hold a valid California driver license that is not on departmental probation.
+- Hold a driver license that is valid in California.

 - $25 for an original certificate.